kongrawd/sample-qcli-org-role-access/README.md

 ### 1. Configure SSO Session

-For the first time, set up an SSO session in your AWS config using your organization's SSO start URL and region through the command `aws configure sso`.
+For the first time, set up an SSO session in your AWS config using your organization's SSO start URL and region through the command `aws configure sso-session`.

 In your `~/.aws/config`, you should have: